 Once we’ve narrowed in on user intent and spotted viable opportunities, we can summarize the insights to develop an actionable strategy.

-Now, do note, that during this entire process we weren’t required to add or track these keywords.
+Note that during this entire process, we weren’t required to add or track these keywords.
 This was done completely with our keyword research data set.

 But, once you identify the keywords that have the best opportunity for your company, you can add them to your keyword portfolio.